linsomniac/uplaybook1/README.md

 This is an extremely small, yaml-driven tool for doing simple file deployment and templating sorts of tasks.
 It only requires Python and a couple of libraries.

-I implemented it primarily to deploy encrypted secrets and config files to a group of Windows machines.
-Python was available but Ansible failed to run.
+uPlaybook can do cookiecutter-like tasks: populating projects or running tasks, and has prompts for filling in missing information, and a search path so that project-specific playbooks or user-defined playbooks and templates can be used simply from the command-line.  `up new-project --name foo --type extended`

-While uPlaybook provides many shell-like commands ("tasks" in uPlaybook), it has the benefit of a rich templating language to manipulate placed files, and can also decrypt files that contain secrets.
+While uPlaybook provides many shell-like commands ("tasks" in uPlaybook), it has the benefit of a rich templating language to manipulate placed files, and can also handle encrypted files.

 My initial use case was much like what Ansible solves: a way to deploy control and configuration files, including passwords and ssh keys, during new machine deployment.